Digital Photography Review

 Digital Photography Review, also known as DPReview, is a website about digital cameras and digital photography, established in November 1998.
 The website provides comprehensive reviews of digital cameras, lenses and accessories, buying guides, user reviews, and forums for individual cameras, as well as general photography forums.
 The website also has a database with information about individual digital cameras, lenses, printers and imaging applications.
 Originally based in London, Digital Photography Review and most of its team relocated to Seattle, Washington, in 2010.
-It is currently owned by Amazon.
+It was owned by Amazon from 2007 to 2023.

 Main features

 DPReview has regularly published thorough, technically orientated camera reviews since the website launched in 1998.
 The content and scope of the reviews have changed over time, but the basic formula (extensive descriptions of controls and menus, consistent, repeatable studio tests, side-by-side pixel-level comparisons) has remained unchanged since the earliest days.
 In 2004, a shorter "concise" review format was introduced for compact cameras, and group tests were added in 2008.
 The website's camera reviews have always offered side-by-side comparison images and test results from competing cameras.
 In 2010, an interactive comparison widget was introduced that allowed visitors to compare studio results from any camera in the site's database.
 Later widgets added the ability to compare other test results (such as noise and dynamic range) between cameras.
 Extensive real-world sample galleries are available for all reviewed (and some unreviewed) cameras and lenses.